trinityorchestra/ducss-mailchimp/README.md

-## DUCSS Mailchimp Template
+## Trinity Orchestra Mailchimp Template

-Mailchimp template for the DUCSS weekly emails
+Mailchimp template for the Trinity Orchestra weekly emails

+Based on the DUCSS mailchimp template by Matt Donnelly